The following units are delivered in a clustered arrangement:

 - RIIUND603D - Manage, operate and maintain the mine ventilation system

 - RIIMCU601E - Establish and maintain spontaneous combustion management systems

 - RIIMCU602E - Establish and maintain gas management systems

 - RIIMCU603D - Establish and maintain the gas drainage management plan

 - RIIMCU604D - Establish and maintain the outburst management plan

 Course pre-readings, videos, and activities

-- You will participate in 3 face-to-face workshops of 5 days each, delivered over a period of 12 months.
+- You will participate in 3 face-to-face workshops of 5 days, 7 days and 5 days, delivered over a period of 12 months.
 Workshops are spaced a few months apart, to allow time to practice your skills in the workplace in between workshops.
-The ventsim training will be a 2-day separate workshop at a time following workshop 1 and prior to workshop 2.
+The ventsim training will be a 2-day workshop included in workshop 2.
 Cost is included in program.